omkarlute/Blockchain-transactions-dashboard-web3/README.md

 ---

-# 🧠 brainyprep.ai — Transactions Dashboard
+# 🧠 Blockchain Transactions Dashboard

 A compact blockchain-style transaction explorer & creator interface built for the assessment.
 Focused on reliability, performance, clean UI, and a Web3-first experience.